NikolaosDimitrakakis/disaster_response_pipeline_project/README.md

 ## File Descriptions <a name="files"></a>

-There are 3 files available here with work related to the project.
+There are 3 folders available here with work related to the project.
 Each of the files is a key to run the dashboard.
 Markdown cells were used to assist in walking through the thought process for individual steps.
-In the app file are all the needed templates to run a web app to show us the model results in real time.
+In the app folder are all the needed templates to run a web app to show us the model results in real time.
-In the data file we have all the information for processing the data, building the ETL pipeline to extract the data, clean and save them in SQLite DB.
+In the data folder we have all the information for processing the data, building the ETL pipeline to extract the data, clean and save them in SQLite DB.
-In the model file we build the machine learning pipeline to load the data, train a model, and save the trained model as .pkl file.
+In the model folder we build the machine learning pipeline to load the data, train a model, and save the trained model as .pkl file.
 There are two notebooks where we created the ETL pipeline and the model we used for the app.

 ## Execution<a name="execution"></a>